 Students are obligated to report any Schedule B criminal convictions that occur after they authorize a Criminal Record Check but are still enrolled in the program.
 Failure to do so may result in immediate dismissal from the program.

 - Students complete practica within their own communities provided the options exist for acceptable placements.
 Students unable to locate suitable practicum placements in their own communities may need to relocate to another community for one or more of the practica.

 - Please note the following application deadlines: June 1 for Fall (September) start; October 1 for Winter (January) start; and February 1 for Spring (April) start.

 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
 Download a PDF of the Program Completion Guide.

-- Northern Lights College has partnered with Collège Éducacentre for delivery of the Education Assistant Diploma in French.
-For information on delivery of the program in French, please contact Isabelle Thibault:
+- Northern Lights College has partnered with Collège Éducacentre for delivery of the Education Assistant Certificate in French.
+For information on delivery of the program in French, please contact Melanie Hotte, French Student Advisor

 - Program graduates are eligible for direct admission into the Justice Institute of British Columbia’s Advanced Specialty Certificate in Community Care Licensing.
 Advanced standing is granted for HDEC 104.